 Interested in joining with other WL teachers for a weekly discussion of relevant foreign language teaching topics?
 Then join us Thursday at 8pmEST/5pmPST and Saturday at 10amET/7amPT (The same topic will be discussed both sessions).

 Suggest a Topic & Participate in our Chat Poll!: #langchat is relevant to the teachers in the World Language community because it takes topic suggestions from the group itself.
-Each week the #langchat moderators suggest topics and the community votes on which to discuss.
+Each week the #langchat moderators (listed at the bottom of this post) suggest topics and the community votes on which to discuss.
 Watch for the poll under the #langchat hashtag tweeted out Monday-Wednesday.
 We are also going to send out the poll via our Facebook page!The winning topic is tweeted out on Thursday as well as an advance look at the questions.If you have a topic you want to suggest – please do – on the #langchat wiki suggestion page!

 What’s the Chat Format?
 Typically the topic is best handled in an ordered “start to finish” way and the chat is a structured Q1/A1 format.
-In this case moderators tweet out the 4-6 questions in key intervals over the hour.
+Moderators tweet out the 4-6 questions in key intervals over the hour.
 Participants generally start their tweets with the answer number of the question they are replying to – for example an answer to Question 2 would start A2.
 This is the most common format for #langchat.
-There are a very few occasions when we do an Open Discussion format.
+(Note: There are a very few occasions when we do an Open Discussion format.
 It is generally not structured – that is there is not a specific “Questions 1/Answer 1” format.
-Moderators (listed at the end of this post) introduce the topic, and ask general questions throughout to prompt thinking and response.
+Moderators ask general questions throughout to prompt thinking and response.
 Participants ask/respond and suggest all at the same time.
 Which format?
-Moderators will always tweet out the format at the start of the chat.
+Unless Moderators specify assume it is a Q/A chat format!

 Interested in Joining In?
 Not sure about this Twitter thing or how to jump into #langchat?
 Options exist from ‘just watching’ to more fuller participation – read on!: